QuocHHDo/Crazy-Eight-Game/README.md

 Language: C++

-Replication of the Crazy Eights Card Game
+Replication of the Crazy Eights Card Game which is played against 3 AIs.

 Rules of the game is available in the following link: https://bicyclecards.com/how-to-play/crazy-eights/